mne-tools/mne-python/doc/_includes/data_formats.rst

 Supported data formats
 ======================

 ..
-NOTE: part of this file is included in doc/manual/io.rst and doc/overview/implementation.rst.
+NOTE: part of this file is included in doc/overview/implementation.rst.
    Changes here are reflected there.
-If you want to link to this content, link to :ref:`manual-data-formats` for the manual or :ref:`data-formats` for the implementation page.
+If you want to link to this content, link to :ref:`data-formats`.
 The next line is a target for :start-after: so we can omit the title above: data-formats-begin-content